How Much Credit Card Debt is Too Much?

 $25,000$7,500

-Consolidated Credit offers a free credit card debt worksheet that makes it easy to total up your current balances and total credit limit.
-Be aware that the 30 percent threshold applies both to your total debt and each account.
-You want to maintain less than a 30 percent balance on each card and overall.
+Consolidated Credit offers a free credit card debt worksheet that makes it easy to total your current balances and credit limit.
+The 30 percent threshold applies to your total debt and each account.
+You want to maintain a balance of less than 30 percent on each card.

 Download Consolidated Credit’s free credit card debt worksheet »